mickaelseznec/cuda-lab/sources/Subject-Part1-en.md

 ### Build the code

 Just like *deviceQuery*, this is a cmake project.
 Once your are in *1-Obfuscation*, create and cd to a directory named *build*.
-Then `cmake ..` and `make`.
-Every time you do a change to your code, you will only need to run `make` and `./obfuscation exercise_1` to run the latest version.
+Then run `cmake ..` and `make`.
+Every time you do make change in your code, you will only need to run `make` then `./obfuscation exercise_1` to run the latest version.

 ## CUDA firsts steps